-Prerequisites: Computer Information Systems; GPA of 2.0 or higher Grade Levels: 10-12 or instructor approval Credits: 1 CTE Credit; 3 College Credits if taken for Dual Enrollment cybersecurity and investigate cybersecurity careers.
+Prerequisites: Computer Information Systems; GPA of 2.0 or higher

+Grade Levels: 10-12 or instructor approval

+This course introduces students to the expanding career field of cybersecurity.
+Students will explore the foundations of cybersecurity and investigate cybersecurity careers.
 Students will gain essential knowledge of networking and cybersecurity concepts.
 Skills will be developed in the areas of configuring networks, social engineering, personal cybersecurity, network security, threat mitigation, and cyber forensics.
 This course serves as a capstone course for the information technology program as well as a gateway course for students pursuing a college degree in cybersecurity.
-Microsoft Certified Fundamentals training and testing for industry certification will be offered in this course.
+Microsoft Technology Associate (MTA) training and testing for industry certification will be offered in this course.